stuycs-gh-classrooms/nxtm-p00-pd10-curryandrice/README.md

 #### Custom Force:

+- Force of attraction torwards edge of screen

 ### Forumla
 What is the formula for your force?
 Including descriptions/definitions for the symbols.
 (You may include a picture of the formula if it is not easily typed.)

-YOUR ANSWER HERE
+- Gravity formula but calculating distance for each point along the edge, with no additional mass.

 ### Custom Force
-- What information that is already present in the `Orb` or `OrbNode` classes does this force use?
+What information that is already present in the `Orb` or `OrbNode` classes does this force use?

-  - YOUR ANSWER HERE
+- center and mass.

-- Does this force require any new constants, if so what are they and what values will you try initially?
+ Does this force require any new constants, if so what are they and what values will you try initially?

-  - YOUR ANSWER HERE
+- we need a new constant for the eq, we will try a value similar to g

-- Does this force require any new information to be added to the `Orb` class?
+ Does this force require any new information to be added to the `Orb` class?
 If so, what is it and what data type will you use?

-  - YOUR ANSWER HERE
+- No.

-- Does this force interact with other `Orbs`, or is it applied based on the environment?
+Does this force interact with other `Orbs`, or is it applied based on the environment?

-  - YOUR ANSWER HERE
+- Applied based on environment.

-- In order to calculate this force, do you need to perform extra intermediary calculations?
+In order to calculate this force, do you need to perform extra intermediary calculations?
 If so, what?

-  - YOUR ANSWER HERE
+- Create a for loop iterating to width/height and applies force of that coordinate each time to selected ball.

 ---

 ### Simulation 1: Gravity
 Describe how you will attempt to simulate orbital motion.

 ---